WVURAIL/dspira/_posts/2020-07-25-running-the-spectrometer.md

    * Data File Format:
       - The .csv format is a .txt data file that can be opened in any spreadsheet.

       - When opened in a spreadsheet, the data will appear in 2 columns.
-The first columns contains the frequency, in MHz, from 1414 MHz to 1424 MHz.
+The first column contains frequency in MHz.
+The recorded band depends on your receiver settings.
 The second column is the signal.

       - A graph of Signal vs. Frequency can easily be created after opening a file in a spreadsheet.

       - The file name has a format that contains the date, time, location, azimuth, and elevation, with “_spectrum” at the end.
 The location, azimuth, and elevation are recorded with the values in the corresponding fields on the spectrometer interface screen.

-      - For example, `2020-07-15_Morgantown_200_30_spectrum.csv` identifies data collected in Morgantown on July 15, 2020.
+      - For example, `2020-07-15_12.30.00.000001_Morgantown_200_30_spectrum.csv` identifies data collected in Morgantown on July 15, 2020.
 The telescope pointed at azimuth 200 degrees and elevation 30 degrees.